University College Dublin: Foundation of University College Dublin

-In 1882, Catholic University reorganised, and the St. Stephen's Green institution (the former Arts school of the Catholic University) run by the Irish Jesuits, was renamed University College, and it began participating in the Royal University system.
+In 1882, Catholic University reorganised, and the St Stephen's Green institution (the former Arts school of the Catholic University) run by the Irish Jesuits, was renamed University College, and it began participating in the Royal University system.
 In 1883, Fr William Delany SJ was appointed the first president of University College.
 The college attracted academics from around Ireland, including Fr.
 Gerard Manley Hopkins and James Joyce.
-Some notable staff and students at the school during this period included Francis Sheehy-Skeffington, Patrick Pearse, Hugh Kennedy, Eoin MacNeill, Kevin O'Higgins, Tom Kettle, James Ryan, Douglas Hyde and John A. Costello.
+Some notable staff and students at the school during this period included Francis Sheehy-Skeffington, Patrick Pearse, Hugh Kennedy, Hannah O'Leary, Eoin MacNeill, Kevin O'Higgins, Tom Kettle, James Ryan, Douglas Hyde and John A. Costello.

 In 1908, the National University of Ireland was founded and the following year the Royal University was dissolved.
 This new university was brought into existence with three constituent University Colleges – Dublin, Galway and Cork.
 Following the establishment of the NUI, D. J. Coffey, Professor of Physiology, Catholic University Medical School, became the first president of UCD.
 The Medical School in Cecilia Street became the UCD Medical Faculty and the Faculty of Commerce was established.
 Under the Universities Act, 1997, University College Dublin was established as a constituent university within the National University of Ireland framework.

 In 1911, land donated by Lord Iveagh helped the university expand in Earlsfort Terrace/Hatch Street/ St Stephen's Green.
 Iveagh Gardens was part of this donation.